-Some officials fear the new dam will disrupt water flow to the millions of people living in Egypt and Sudan who rely on the Nile for daily household and commercial uses.
+Some officials fear the new Ethiopian dam will disrupt water flow to the millions of people living in Egypt and Sudan who rely on the Nile for daily household and commercial uses.
 For Egypt, the Nile provides around 90% of its water supply.

 Most of the Nile’s water originates in the highlands of Ethiopia and leaders argue they have the right to utilise the country’s natural resources to improve livelihoods.
 Ethiopia also says the GERD will not significantly affect water flows into the Nile.

-The GERD will be the largest hydropower project in Africa and is projected to support Ethiopia’s plans to diversity its economy away from agriculture, and lift millions out of poverty.
+The dam will be the largest hydropower project in Africa and is projected to support Ethiopia’s plans to diversity its economy away from agriculture, and lift millions out of poverty.
 By providing an affordable source of electric power for industrial development, as well drought and water salinity mitigation, the dam is set to create new non-agricultural industries and jobs.

 Last year, tensions reached a high point when Ethiopia began filling the dam before an agreement with Egypt and Sudan.
 In a formal request to the UN Security Council, Egypt requested the international body to call Egypt back to the discussion table before filling the dam, which it claimed presented a “clear and present danger to Egypt.”

 Egypt’s plea to the international community led to the then Trump administration considering withholding aid to Ethiopia.

 Alongside continued population growth and climate change, battles over vital resources are set to increase, according to the Ecological Threat Register (ETR).
 Access to water will be a crucial area for conflict management.